 Dine & Learn

 Dine & Learn sessions are two hours long.
 During the first segment participants are encouraged to get up and move through an instructor lead exercise routine.
 Next, participants relax and learn about healthy eating from a Registered Dietician.
-Lastly, the program wraps up with a step by step healthy cooking demonstration that includes a free sample and a take home recipe.
+Lastly, the program wraps up with a step by step healthy cooking demonstration that includes a free sample and take home recipe.
 Learn simple, everyday tips for healthy meal choices with Dine and Learn at Suitland Community Center.

 Find Dine and Learn classes.